CumulusNetworks/docs/content/cumulus-netq-51/Whats-New/_index.md

 - You can now create threshold-crossing rules in different units of measurement in both the UI and CLI.
 Additionally, NetQ no longer broadcasts multiple events for breaches to the same threshold-crossing rule.
 - Performance improvements to the account management page in the UI
 - Decreased time to install NetQ
+- NetQ for NVLink API changes:
+    - Added ability to download support packages and upgrade NVOS for all switches within an NVLink domain.
-- NetQ for NVLink API changes
+    - Refer to the NetQ NVLink API changelog for a comprehensive list of changes

 ## Release Considerations